 GRANT IMPORTED PRIVILEGES ON DATABASE SNOWFLAKE_SAMPLE_DATA TO ROLE DATA_API_ROLE;

 The code used in this guide is hosted in github.
-You can download the code as a ZIP from GitHub or use the following git command to clone the repository.
+You will need a new Codespace from the GitHub [repository]](https://github.com/sfc-gh-bculberson/lab_data_api_python).

 Endpoints